 Bearing Dynamic Capacity – C

 The bearing Dynamic Capacity, C, is defined as the constant stationary radial load which a rolling bearing can theoretically endure for a basic rating life of one million revolutions.
 Values for this important bearing parameter, C, are shown in each bearing table except Crane Hook bearings.
 Bearing dynamic capacity is used to predict a rating life for each bearing at its anticipated loading and rotational speed.
 Generally, a bearing should only be subject to a maximum operating load equal to half its Bearing dynamic capacity.
 The method of calculating bearing dynamic capacity has been defined by associations such as the American Bearing Manufacturers Association (ABMA) and the International Organization for Standardization (ISO).
-The formulas use the internal dimensions of the bearing raceways and its rolling elements.
+The formulas use the internal dimensions of the bearing raceways and their rolling elements.

 Static Capacity - Co